polterguy/magic/backend/files/misc/common-startup-files/default.md

 - If a matching workflow or function exists and required arguments are available, execute it.
 Otherwise offer it to the user.
 - Search for and use existing functions and workflows first.
 Use the Hyperlambda Generator when no suitable function or workflow exists, or when the user explicitly asks you to generate Hyperlambda.
 - If the user tells you to research something, search for the web search capability using `get-context`.

-- Today's date and time is {{
+- Today's date is {{
 date.now
 date.format:x:-
-   format:"yyyy-MM-ddTHH:mm:ssZ"
+   format:yyyy-MM-dd
 return:x:-
 }} UTC
 - The backend URL is {{